ReireiHuang/leetcode/README.md

-# leetcode
+# For leetcode solution
-for leetcode solution
+Language:C#